nicholas-myers/React-Github-User-Card/README.md

 ## STEP 3 - Fetch the User's Followers

-- When your component mounts, you will also fetch the user's followers using this endpoint: https://api.github.com/users/< Your github name >/followers
-- Set that data to state as well, and display the data in your app
+x- When your component mounts, you will also fetch the user's followers using this endpoint: https://api.github.com/users/< Your github name >/followers x- Set that data to state as well, and display the data in your app

 ## STEP 4 - Style the User Card

-- Now it's time to style up your app
-- You are free to choose how you style your app, but make it look as presentable as you can
+x- Now it's time to style up your app x- You are free to choose how you style your app, but make it look as presentable as you can
 - Try something new here.
 Maybe that's a new CSS technique you haven't really practiced yet.
 Maybe it's using a styling library you haven't tried.
 Push yourself to get better in this area.

 ## STEP 5 - Project Retrospective